chaitalighadi771/Project-portfolio--Chaitali-Ghadi/README.md

 - Tools: Excel, Python, Fama-French 3 Factor Model
 - **[Access available on request]**

+### 7. Bond Pricing with Embedded Options *(Fixed Income Products)*
+- Valuation of a fixed-income security with call and put embedded options.
+- Includes plain bond pricing, option valuation, and final pricing using Excel.
+- Covers concepts like YTM, NPV, and volatility-based simulation.
+- **[Access available on request]**

 ##  Machine Learning and Predictive Analytics Projects